dhgwilliam/zendesk-trello/README.md

 1. Install [redis](http://redis.io)
 2. `bundle install`
-3. Fill in all the details in config.rb (TODO which should be commented soon)
+3. Fill in all the details in config/config.rb.example (TODO which should be commented soon)
-3. `rake start`
-  * Caveat: You may need to adjust the location of the redis-server binary and config in the `Rakefile`
+3. start `redis` service
+4. `whenever --update-crontab`
+5. `ruby service.rb start`